Xcash-Labs/xcashlabs-docs/docs/en/interacting/install-xcash.md

         3. Locate the blocked file
         4. Choose **Allow on device**

-    2. Right click on the download zip file and extract all.
+    4. Right-click the `.zip` file and select **Extract All**.

-    3. There should be two files extracted (the bat file and the exe).
-Just double click the .bat file to get started.
+    5. Open the extracted folder.
+You should see:

+       - `xcash-wallet-cli.exe`
+       - `run-wallet.bat`

+    6. Double-click `run-wallet.bat` to start the wallet.

-    4. In the batch file, you may want to change the daemon address to one that is geographically close to you.
+    7. (Optional) You may edit the batch file to change the daemon address to one geographically close to you.

     !!! info
+        Example daemon address:

+        ```
         --daemon-address seeds.xcashseeds.us:18281
+        ```

+??? abstract "Installing xcash-wallet-cli on Ubuntu (tested on Ubuntu Desktop 22.04)"

+    1. At this point you should have `linux-x64-v0.18.3.4-xck-beta1.zip` on your server or desktop.

+    2. Open a terminal and navigate to the download location

+    ```
+    cd ~/Desktop
+    ```
+    *(or wherever the file was downloaded)*

+    3. Extract the archive

+    ```
+    unzip linux-x64-v0.18.3.4-xck-beta1.zip
+    ```

+    This will create a folder such as:

+    ```
+    linux-x64-v0.18.3.4-xck-beta1
+    ```

+    4. Open the folder

+    ```
+    cd linux-x64-v0.18.3.4-xck-beta1
+    ```

+    5. Make the wallet executable (only needed once)

+    ```
+    chmod +x xcash-wallet-cli
+    chmod +x run-wallet.sh
+    ```

+    6. Start the wallet

+    ```
+    ./run-wallet.sh
+    ```

+    7. In the .sh file, you may want to change the daemon address to one that is geographically close to you.
+    !!! info
+        --daemon-address seeds.xcashseeds.us:1828